flatironinstitute/disBatch/Readme.md

     #DISBATCH BARRIER

 When disBatch encounters this directive, it will not launch another task until all tasks in progress have completed.
-Advanced feature: if `BARRIER` is followed by a string, that string is interpreted as a key name.
-When the barrier completes, the Task ID of the barrier will be `put` to that key.
+The following form:

+    #DISBATCH BARRIER CHECK

+checks the exit status of the tasks done since the last barrier (or start of the run).
+If any task had a non-zero exit status, the run will exit once this barrier is met.

 ### REPEAT